samroberton/learning-postgres/README.md

     docker run --interactive --tty learning-postgres psql --host <your-ip> --port 5432 --user postgres

 (Similarly, change `5432` for whatever port you used above.)

+# Then what?

+Once you have the docker container running, jump into the [exercises](exercises) directory and pick some exercises that sound interesting to work through.